 In 2020 New York enacted the Accelerated Renewable Energy Growth and Community Benefit Act to expedite the siting of renewable energy facilities.
-Under the new law-enacted because the existing process for permitting wind and solar energy projects was extremely slow-developers can seek expedited approval from the state for renewable energy facilities that are 25 MW or greater.156
+Under the new law-enacted because the existing process for permitting wind and solar energy projects was extremely slow-developers can seek expedited approval from the state for renewable energy facilities that are 25 MW or greater.
+167

-- Westerlo: In August of 2019, Westerlo voted unanimously to enact a yearlong moratorium on commercial solar arrays, commercial wind turbines, and the energy-storage systems that could be used to collect energy in these systems.157 - Porter: In January 2020, the town of Porter approved a moratorium on certain solar energy system lasting six months for certain systems, despite community opposition.158
+- Westerlo: In August of 2019, Westerlo voted unanimously to enact a yearlong moratorium on commercial solar arrays, commercial wind turbines, and the energystorage systems that could be used to collect energy in these systems.168 - Porter: In January 2020, the town of Porter approved a moratorium on certain solar energy system lasting six months for certain systems, despite community opposition.169

-154 NextEra Energy Proposing New Solar Farm in New Mexico, OK ENERGY TODAY, July 27, 2020.
-155 Blake Gumprecht, PRC rejects solar community project for Dona Ana County, LAS CRUCES SUN NEWS, Nov.
+165 NextEra Energy Proposing New Solar Farm in New Mexico, OK ENERGY TODAY, July 27, 2020.

+166 Blake Gumprecht, PRC rejects solar community project for Dona Ana County, LAS CRUCES SUN NEWS, Nov.
 2, 2018.

-156 See N.Y.
+167 See N.Y.
 EXEC.
 LAW § 94-c(1).

-157 In Westerlo's 'perfect storm,' solar moratorium enacted, THE ALTAMONT ENTERPRISE, Aug.
+168 In Westerlo's 'perfect storm,' solar moratorium enacted, THE ALTAMONT ENTERPRISE, Aug.
 8, 2019.

-158 Staff, Porter approves moratorium on solar energy, LEWINSTON-PORTER SENTINEL, Jan.
+169 Staff, Porter approves moratorium on solar energy, LEWINSTON-PORTER SENTINEL, Jan.
 23, 2020.

 - Worth: The Worth town board passed a law in April 2019 severely restricting wind farm construction.
-Many residents came out to protest the new law, but were met with opposition.159 - Somerset: In January 2018 the Somerset town board unanimously passed a law that effectively banned industrial wind turbines in the town.
-The new zoning amendments ban structures over 150 feet tall, allow wind only in industrial zones, prohibit wind turbines that sell their electricity off-site, and require turbines to be at least a mile away from buildings.160 - Seneca: Local Law No. 6 of 2014 requires that all major solar systems have a surface area of less than 4000 square feet, have a building permit, be located in a side or rear yard, and prevent reflective glare onto any inhabited buildings, properties, or roads.161 - Coxsackie: In 2019 the Town of Coxsackie enacted an ordinance restricting solar development in commercial and industrial zones.
+Many residents came out to protest the new law, but were met with opposition.170 - Somerset: In January 2018 the Somerset town board unanimously passed a law that effectively banned industrial wind turbines in the town.
+The new zoning amendments ban structures over 150 feet tall, allow wind only in industrial zones, prohibit wind turbines that sell their electricity off-site, and require turbines to be at least a mile away from buildings.171 - Seneca: Local Law No. 6 of 2014 requires that all major solar systems have a surface area of less than 4000 square feet, have a building permit, be located in a side or rear yard, and prevent reflective glare onto any inhabited buildings, properties, or roads.172 - Coxsackie: In 2019 the Town of Coxsackie enacted an ordinance restricting solar development in commercial and industrial zones.
 The ordinance effectively blocks two proposed projects (including Flint Mine Solar, discussed on p.
-42), though the state can override the local law in the statewide Article 10 proceedings on those projects.162
+42), though the state can override the local law in the statewide Article 10 proceedings on those projects.173 - Duanesburg: In January 2020, Duanesburg adopted a six-month moratorium on large-scale commercial solar energy development in order to consider changes to a 2016 solar law and amid opposition to a proposed Eden Renewables project.174 - Cliffton Park: In January 2021, Clifton Park Town Board approved a six-month moratorium on ground-mounted solar facilities producing more than 25 KW of capacity.
+The moratorium is intended to allow time to study the recent approval of multiple solar facilities and offer recommendations for the future.175